UNISTAT - the ultimate Excel statistics add-in

 The matrix will be saved in the file:

-Note that some of the GLM Output Options (such as coefficients, fitted values, residuals and their plots) are based on the underlying regression model for the GLM model.
+Some of the GLM Output Options (such as coefficients, fitted values, residuals and their plots) are based on the underlying regression model for the GLM model.
 These are normally identical to the results obtained from the Linear Regression procedure if the same model is constructed using dummy variables (see 7.3.2.4.
 GLM Example below).

 ANOVA: The factors in the model appear at the top of the table.
 Any factors that have been calculated but are not in the model appear at the bottom of the table in a section separated with a dividing line.
 These values may be used as denominators in F-statistic calculations.
 If a repeated measure has been specified, then the factor will be split into Between Subjects and Within Subjects terms.